‘Caring for the Adolescent- together’

 Monday to Wednesday nourishing catered evening meal ($18 per night) and interest groups, by arrangement.

-School Gymnasium: space and showers are available at the neighboring Melbourne Rudolf Steiner School gymnasium which is two minutes away on foot.
+Accommodation: School Gymnasium: space and showers are available at the neighbouring Melbourne Rudolf Steiner School gymnasium which is two minutes away on foot.
 Bring your own sleeping mat, bag and pillow.
 Breakfast available at the Seminar.

 Camping: you are welcome to bring a tent, mat and bag and camp on the grounds of the Seminar.
 Showers available at the school gymnasium.